Last Updated on July 12, 2024

 Template repository vs. forking a repository

 Using templates varies from directly forking a repo.
 The commit history is cleaned, and there is no link to the original repository.
 This indicates that your new repository has all the code but there is no history.
 It will be easier to track your changes, and your work will not be tied to the repository’s other forks.
-This might be handy to give the team members a well-organized template to support good practices or to provide oneself with a set of often used resources.
+This might be handy to give the team members a well-organized template to support good practices or to provide oneself with a set of often used resources, ensuring a consistent project’s structure.

 • Increases the speed of your routine tasks.